1DimonNT/22.Mobile-QA-Automation-Project/README.md

-markdown# 22.
-Mobile QA Automation Project
+# 22. Mobile QA Automation Project

 ## 📱 Mobile tests for Wikipedia on BrowserStack